Anikate-De/pydophile/readme.md

 - ### [Bitcoin Price Index](PROGRAMS/bitcoin.py)

-    Display the square root of an entered number
+    iTt accepts the number of Bitcoins users want to buy and displays the current market price using API.

 ## 🤝 Contributing